A Complete Guide to RV Batteries

 Sealed and leak-proof

-Operation in a larger temperature range
+operation in a wider temperature range

 Ideal for long-term storage